-Without these three men, the first American statue of Leif Eriksson would not have been a reality in Boston in 1887.
+Without these three men, the first American statue of Leif Eriksson would not have been a reality in Boston in 1887-and Seattle would not have held its first 17th of May celebration two years later in 1889.

 As mentioned earlier, Rasmus Anderson was professor at the University of Wisconsin, and he succeeded in erecting a statue of Leif Eriksson in Milwaukee some weeks after the first statue was unveiled in Boston in 1887.
 Joseph Gilbert was the donor of the second statue of Leif Eriksson in America, and it was easy for Professor Anderson to say yes to a copy.